-Ventilation Options for Your Custom Enclosure
+Ventilation Options for Your Sheet Metal Enclosure

 As an engineer, scientist or designer, you know that you need ventilation in your enclosures.
 Components generate heat, and that heat needs to get out – it cannot pass through solid metal, after all.
 I’ve written this blog post to review ventilation design, as well as explain the options that we offer here at Protocase to create ventilation that is both functional and aesthetically pleasing.
+Sheet metal ventilation.

 Ventilation Types and Rates